MIT-Emerging-Talent/digital-projects-workshops-2022/4-learning-from-data/discussion-questions.md

 - Can the available data address each prediction?
   - If yes, is the prediction supported or not supported by the data?
-  - If no, What additional data might you need to collect?
+  - If no, what additional data might you need to collect?

 ## Predictions to Discuss